microsoft/minecraft-scripting-samples/ts-starter/README.md

 npm run local-deploy -- --watch
 ```

-You should see local-deploy task compiles and deploys to the Minecraft folder.
+You should see that the local-deploy task compiles and deploys to the Minecraft folder.
 From here, we don't need to tend to PowerShell except to see if there are any compilation errors down the road.

 When you are done coding for the day, either hit **ctrl-c** in the PowerShell Window to stop the watch mode or close the window.